Dao Ganmeng rebellion

 The Dao Ganmeng rebellion (刀干孟之亂) was a military conflict between the Ming dynasty and rebel Möng Mao forces.
-Dao Ganmeng rebelled in 1397 and expelled the previous ruler Si Lunfa.
+Dao Ganmeng, called Tao Kang Möng in Shan, rebelled in 1397 and expelled the previous ruler Si Lunfa.
 Si Lunfa enlisted Ming aid in re-assuming control over his territory.

 Background

 After the Ming–Mong Mao War Si Lunfa was forced to accept Ming suzerainty while the Ming recognized Mong Mao as a semi-independent tusi.
 In addition the Ming agreed to aid Mong Mao against the Kingdom of Ava and other rivals in Burma.

 In 1393 Si Lunfa invaded Ava.
 Despite the fact that he was ultimately defeated, Ava sent an envoy to the Ming seeking their help in deterring Mong Mao aggression.
 Acknowledging their position, the Hongwu Emperor sent a letter to Si Lunfa in 1396 warning him of retaliation if further acts of aggression were committed:

 Si Lunfa acquiesced to Ming demands.
 After Mong Mao stopped their military expansion, Si Lunfa began to welcome foreigners such as Buddhists and former Chinese soldiers into his people's traditional territory.
 Si Lunfa converted to Buddhism and gave gifts to the Chinese for bringing with them the technology of gunpowder and cannons.
 This greatly angered the traditional elements in his court and in 1397 Si Lunfa was deposed by the leader of an anti-foreigner faction, Dao Ganmeng, and fled to the Ming government for protection.
 According to the Ming Shilu:

 After reaching the Ming capital, Si Lunfa enlisted the Hongwu Emperor's aid in returning him to power.
 The emperor, desiring peace in the southwest, agreed to his petition and allocated 100 taels of gold, 150 taels of silver, and 500 ding of paper money to his cause.
 The Marquis of Xiping, Mu Chun, was assigned to provide Si Lunfa military support and retake Mong Mao.